Crystal vs metal singing bowls - Mindful Store

 Metal (hand-hammered bronze) Crystal (quartz)

-Sound Warm, layered, multiple overtones beating against each other Pure, sustained, a single clear tone
+Sound Warm, layered, multiple overtones Pure, sustained, single clear tone

-Forgiveness to play High (easy to learn rimming on) Lower (requires lighter touch)
+Forgiveness to play High Lower - requires lighter touch

-Durability Very high (can be dropped, dented, recovered) Lower (chips and cracks if mishandled)
+Durability Very high Lower - chips and cracks if mishandled

 Price (entry) $80-$150 AUD $250-$400 AUD